Alexander Kuklev, JetBrains Research

 Γ ⊢ (x : §X ↦ y) : ⅋(x : §X) Y

-Let us call a data type Equatable
+Let us call a data type Equatable if its identity types are surveyable,

-the negation of its identity types are surveyable, or
+Discernible the negation of its identity types are surveyable, or

-if both (i.e. its identity types are decidable).
+Discrete if both (i.e. its identity types are decidable).

-Let us denote partial functions by X ⇀ Y
+Let us denote partial functions by X ⇀ Y.

 Closed-form inhabitants of equatable types are formally subcountable: